-The 2013 IEEE International Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting will be held jointly July 7-12, 2013, at the Hilton Orlando Lake Buena Vista in Lake Buena Vista, Florida, USA.
-The symposium and meeting are cosponsored by the IEEE Antennas and Propagation Society (AP-S) and the U.S. National Committee of the International Union of Radio Science (USNC-URSI) Commissions A, B, C, D, E, F, G, and K. The joint meeting is intended to provide an international forum for the exchange of information on state-of-the-art research in antennas, propagation, electromagnetic engineering, and radio science.
-The deadline for abstract submission is Tuesday, January 15, 2013.
-Please view the Call for Papers for more information.
+The 2013 IEEE International Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting was held jointly July 7-12, 2013, at the Hilton Orlando Lake Buena Vista in Lake Buena Vista, Florida, USA.
+The symposium and meeting were cosponsored by the IEEE Antennas and Propagation Society (AP-S) and the U.S. National Committee of the International Union of Radio Science (USNC-URSI) Commissions A, B, C, D, E, F, G, and K. The joint meeting was intended to provide an international forum for the exchange of information on state-of-the-art research in antennas, propagation, electromagnetic engineering, and radio science.

 30th URSI General Assembly and Scientific Symposium

 The 30th URSI General Assembly and Scientific Symposium was held on August 13-20, 2011 in Istanbul, Turkey.
-For more information on the scientific program, please visit the XXX URSI General Assembly website.
+For more information on the scientific program, please visit the XXX URSI General Assembly record.